m&a consulting and advisory services greenville sc

 • Unreasonable seller or buyer demands

-• 56% of closed business sales transactions involved strategic buyers.
+• 50% of closed business sales transactions involved strategic buyers and 50% involved financial buyers.

 Want To Know More?